CI-TRACS/High_Performance_Computing/_episodes/00-intro.md

 ### Login Nodes
 Serves as an access point to the cluster.
-As a gateway, it issuited for uploading and downloading files.
+As a gateway, it is suitable for uploading and downloading small files.

 ### Data Transfer Nodes
 If you want to transfer larger amounts of data to or from a cluster, some